mattmakai/mattmakai.com/source/content/pages/talks.rst

 ----
 R2-D2 or Skynet?
 Combining Slack Bots with the Twilio API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+If you've ever had the pleasure of coordinating a large team's activities
+on a project, you know scaling communication between team members quickly
+becomes a chore.
+What if we could build a Slack bot to automate that
+communication via Slack messages, SMS and voice calls?
+Come to this session
+to learn whether the bot being live coded in Python becomes our new best
+friend or a heavy handed robot overlord.

 Upcoming talk with
 `Don Goodman-Wilson <https://twitter.com/DEGoodmanWilson>`_ of
 `Slack <https://slack.com/>`_